whatsBehind/online-chat/README.md

 - Server close the socket in the client listener, and remove the listener from listener manager
 - Server sends a request to client through message publisher
 - Client receives the request, close socket in the server listen
 - Client responds.
 Server receives the response from client.
-Then server close the socket in message publisher and remove message listener from listener manager
+Then server closes the socket in message publisher and remove the message listener from listener manager

-After all aboves steps, all sockets are closed and each listen thread (`ServerListener` in the client and `ClientListener` in the server) is terminated.
+After all aboves steps, all sockets are closed and each listener thread (`ServerListener` in the client and `ClientListener` in the server) is terminated.

 ![logoff2](https://github.com/whatsBehind/online-chat/assets/148703191/7f6c278c-c686-4757-a32f-452b32e49d9d)

 ## To Be Improved
 - This system is built on BIO.
-In server and client sides, there is one thread blocked to listen to message sent to the input stream of the socket.
+In server and client sides, there is one thread blocked to listen to messages sent to the input stream of the socket.
 Thread is expensive because of the memory it occupies and performance influence when CPU switching among different threads
-- Listener is a resource shared by two threads, main thread and the listener threads.
+- Listener is a resource shared by two threads, main thread and the listener thread.
 Current code doesn't ensure thread safety.
-The quick fix is to expose `InputStream` and `OutputStream` of the socket from the listen, and main thread can only access the two streams by call the exposed methods.
+The quick fix is to expose `InputStream` and `OutputStream` of the socket from the listener, and main thread can only access the two streams by calling the exposed methods.
 Also, the two methods should be synchronized.